garethbirduk/SCANS.Analyzers/README.md

-# SCARS.Analyzers
+# SCANS.Analyzers

-SCARS (Short Cuts Are Rarely Shorter) is a framework focused on **clean, testable, and logic-separated .NET code**.
-The **SCARS.Analyzers** project contains **Roslyn analyzers** that enforce key architectural rules and best practices within your .NET codebase, ensuring consistent quality and maintainability.
+SCANS (Short Cuts Are Never Shorter) is a framework focused on **clean, testable, and logic-separated .NET code**.
+The **SCANS.Analyzers** project contains **Roslyn analyzers** that enforce key architectural rules and best practices within your .NET codebase, ensuring consistent quality and maintainability, ensuring compliance with the SCARS (Short Cuts Are Rarely Shorter) philosophy.

 ## Features